andreasVHoly/adv_unity_prac/README.txt

 Camera Controls:

-C		- cycle between the 3 cameras (fps, chase and orbiting) 1		- Prompt to enter value for the camera distance/radius 2		- Prompt to enter value for the camera height
+C		- cycle between the 3 cameras (fps, chase and orbiting) 1		- Prompt to enter value for the camera distance/radius (Hit Enter key to confirm input) 2		- Prompt to enter value for the camera height (Hit Enter key to confirm input)

 General Controls: